Followers

 The rulers of these peoples appear to have common religious practices.
 They built east-facing temples and shrines.
 They retained royal priests to serve in their temples.
 They offered blood sacrifice for sin and oblations of oil, wine, and wheat.
 They drafted and ratified royal treaties in a similar way.
 Ancient paintings reveal a common solar symbolism as well.

 The society of these ancient populations was hierarchical and highly structured.
-There were high kings (suzerain), lesser kings (vassals or viziers), clan chiefs, and castes of ruler-priests, and guilds of craftsmen and merchants.
+There were high kings (suzerain), lesser kings (vassals or viziers), clan chiefs, castes, and guilds of craftsmen and merchants.
 This was a period of early kingdom building.
 The Bible provides a great deal of information about the high kings.
 In Genesis 6:1-4 they are described as the “mighty men of old, as “heroes” and “men of renown.”
 They constructed temples, palaces, fortified shrine cities ("high places"), great stone monuments, and pyramids.

 The Anakim are associated with the Nephilim in Number 13:33.
 Unfortunately, many Bibles render the meaning of nephilim as “giants” when it should read “great ones.”
 Nephilim comes from the same root as the Aramaic npyl (nephil) which means giant as in great.
 This is equivalent to the Arabic nfy, meaning hunter.
 It is said concerning Nimrod that he was a “mighty hunter” or a “mighty man” before the Lord.